 which continues to be his main area of non-academic research since 2014.
 His areas of interest include philosophy of biology, memetics, molecular biology, philosophy of mind, neuropsychology, art theory, and typography.

 He also works as a visual communication designer, focusing on information design and data visualization, independently and within Fevkalade which he co-founded in 2009.
 He is one of the three founding members of Çilek Ağacı, an award-winning collective working sporadically on data engineering and visualization.

 He speaks about his personal work and information design in general, and writes (lately infrequently) on various subjects for his blog (in English) and for Manifold (in Turkish).

 Cem lives in Istanbul, feeds on large amounts of chocolate, and misses his left amygdala.
-You can follow him on Twitter or email him at
+You can follow him on Twitter, on Instagram (microscopy), or email him at